 - Latest Function Core Tools

-Installation and sign in
+Install plugin and sign in

 In IntelliJ IDEA's Settings/Preferences dialog (Ctrl+Alt+S), select Plugins.
 Then, find the Azure Toolkit for IntelliJ in the Marketplace and click Install.
-After installed, click Restart to activate the plugin.
+After it's installed, click Restart to activate the plugin.

 Create your local project

-Select Http Trigger, then click Next and follow the wizard to go through all the configurations in the following pages; confirm your project location then click Finish; Intellj IDEA will then open your new project.
+Select Http Trigger, then click Next and follow the wizard to go through all the configurations in the following pages.
+Confirm your project location, then click Finish.
+Intellj IDEA will then open your new project.

 Run the project locally